matter-labs/zksync-lite-docs/docs/dev/types.md

 }
 ```

-"Depositing" balances are balances for which deposit operation has already appeared on the Ethereum blockchain,
+'Depositing' balances are balances for which deposit operation has already appeared on the Ethereum blockchain,
 but which still do not have enough confirmations to be processed by the `zkSync` network.

 For depositing balances, two fields are available: `amount` (sum of ongoing deposit operations for token), and